farindk/ffmpeg/README.md

 libde265
 --------

+Get and install the latest version of libde265 from here: https://github.com/strukturag/libde265

-Configure ffmpeg with at least these options:
+Configure this ffmpeg fork with at least these options:

     ./configure --enable-libde265 --enable-decoder=libde265 --enable-gpl